HL7/US-Core/input/pagecontent/general-requirements.md

         *The <span class="bg-success" markdown="1">`clinicalStatus`</span><!-- new-content --> element is conditionally mandatory based on resource-specific constraints.

-        If any of these status code is missing, a `404` HTTP error code and an OperationOutcome **SHALL** be returned in response to a read transaction on the resource.
+        If any of these status codes is missing, a `404` HTTP error code and an OperationOutcome **SHALL** be returned in response to a read transaction on the resource.
 If returning a response to a search, the problematic resource **SHALL** be excluded from the search set, and a *warning* OperationOutcome **SHOULD** be included indicating that other search results were found but could not be compliantly expressed and have been suppressed.

 ### FHIR RESTful Search API Requirements

-The [FHIR RESTful Search API] requires that servers that support search **SHALL** support the HTTP `POST` based search.
-For all the supported search interactions in this guide, servers **SHALL** also support the `GET` based search.
+The [FHIR RESTful Search API] requires that servers that support search **SHALL** support the HTTP `POST`-based search.
+For all the supported search interactions in this guide, servers **SHALL** also support the `GET`-based search.

 - When searching using the `token` type searchparameter  [(how to search by token)]
     - The client **SHALL** provide at least a code value and **MAY** provide both the system and code values.